Clouding of consciousness: Wake–sleep regulation and neuronal disinhibition

+Altered cognition

-It is not necessarily accompanied by drowsiness.
-Patients may be awake (not sleepy) yet still have a clouded consciousness (disorder of wakefulness).
-Paradoxically, affected individuals say that they are "awake but, in another way, not".
+Clouding of consciousness is not necessarily accompanied by drowsiness.
+Patients may not be sleepy yet still have clouded consciousness (disorder of wakefulness).
+Paradoxically, affected individuals say they are "awake but, in another way, not".
 Lipowski points out that decreased "wakefulness" as used here is not exactly synonymous with drowsiness.
 One is a stage on the way to coma, the other on the way to sleep, which is very different.

 The affected person has a sensation of mental clouding described in the patient's own words as "foggy".
 One patient said, "I thought it became like misty, in some way... the outlines were sort of fuzzy".
 Others may describe a "spaced-out" feeling.
-Affected people compare their overall experience to that of a dream, because, as in a dream, consciousness, attention, orientation to time and place, perceptions, and awareness are disturbed.
+Affected people compare their overall experience to that of a dream, because, as in a dream, consciousness, attention, orientation to time and place, perception, and awareness are disturbed.
 Barbara Schildkrout, a clinical instructor in psychiatry at the Harvard Medical School, described her subjective experience of clouding of consciousness, which she also called "mental fog", after taking a single dose of chlorpheniramine (an antihistamine for her allergy to cottonwood) on a cross-country road trip.
 She described feeling "out of it" and being in a "dreamy state".
 She described a sense of not trusting her own judgment and a dulled awareness, not knowing how much time had passed.
 Clouding of consciousness is not the same thing as depersonalization, though people affected by both compare their experience to that of a dream.
 Psychometric tests produce little evidence of a relationship between clouding of consciousness and depersonalization.

 Brain fog may affect performance on virtually any cognitive task.
 As one author put it, "It should be apparent that cognition is not possible without a reasonable degree of arousal."
 Cognition includes perception, memory, learning, executive functions, language, constructive abilities, voluntary motor control, attention, and mental speed.
 Brain fog's most significant clinical features are inattention, thought process abnormalities, comprehension abnormalities, and language abnormalities.
 The extent of the impairment is variable because inattention may impair several cognitive functions.
 Affected people may complain of forgetfulness, being "confused", or being "unable to think straight".
 Despite the similarities, subsyndromal delirium is not the same thing as mild cognitive impairment; the fundamental difference is that mild cognitive impairment is a dementia-like impairment, which does not involve a disturbance in arousal (wakefulness).